openml/openml-python/doc/extensions.rst

 Content of the Library
 ~~~~~~~~~~~~~~~~~~~~~~

-To leverage support from the community and to tap in the potential of OpenML, interfacing
+To leverage support from the community and to tap in the potential of OpenML,
-with popular machine learning libraries is essential.
-However, the OpenML-Python team does
+interfacing with popular machine learning libraries is essential.
+The OpenML-Python package is capable of downloading meta-data and results (data,
+flows, runs), regardless of the library that was used to upload it.
+However, uploading flows and runs from a specific library, requires an
+additional interface.
-not have the capacity to develop and maintain such interfaces on its own.
+The OpenML-Python team does not have the capacity to develop and maintain such
+interfaces on its own.
 For this, we
 have built an extension interface to allows others to contribute back.
 Building a suitable
 extension for therefore requires an understanding of the current OpenML-Python support.